seeingterra/echo-tts/README.md

 > "Low VRAM Mode" that uses bfloat16 and conservative sequence lengths to
 > reduce out-of-memory errors on smaller GPUs.

+> **Windows audio backend / codec notes**
+> This fork replaces the older TorchCodec-based audio path with a
+> **torchaudio + FFmpeg** pipeline that has been tested on Windows.
+This
+> avoids several Windows-specific codec issues and makes reference audio
+> loading more robust (mono downmix + 44.1 kHz resampling).

 ## Quick Start

 ### Gradio UI (Voxta config in the bottom)